MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    :::column span="2":::
    Users with this permission can update work items without generating notifications.
 This is useful when performing migrations of bulk updates by tools and want to skip generating notifications.

-   Consider granting this permission to service accounts or users who have been granted the **Bypass rules on work item updates** permission.
+   Consider granting this permission to service accounts or users with the **Bypass rules on work item updates** permission.
 You can set the `suppressNotifications` parameter to `true` when updating working via [Work Items - update REST API](/rest/api/azure/devops/wit/work-items/update).
    :::column-end:::
 :::row-end:::
 :::row:::